 You are now the creditor or debtholder.
 In the specified intervals, you’ll receive interest payments.

 You buy a bond for $1,000 from Company XYZ.
 The company promises to pay you 4% interest on the bond semi-annually.
 The bond has a maturity date of 3 years.

 You earn $40 interest per year, but you make $20 every six months since it pays semi-annually.
 At the end of the 36th month, Company XYZ pays you back the $1,000, and you walk away with $1,120 total.

 As the debtholder, you can decide to keep the bond until maturity or sell it on the secondary market beforehand.

 #1.
 Government Bonds (U.S. Treasury)

 Government or treasury bonds are among the safest bonds to invest in.
 While they don’t have a high return rate because of their low risk, it’s nice to have a stable investment in your portfolio.
 When you buy government bonds, you lend the government money to cover expenses that taxes don’t cover.

 #2.
 Municipal Bonds

 Money loaned to state or local governments makes up municipal bonds.
-Government agencies use these funds to cover large projects to make the state or city better, including new roads and/or funding new schools.
+Government agencies use these funds to cover large projects to improve the state or city, including new roads and funding new schools.

 #3.
 Corporate Bonds